 |Fund Manager||Account||Rate||Term||More Info|

 Instant access cash ISAs allow you the freedom to withdraw your tax-efficient savings as and when you need to.
-If you're a UK taxpayer over 16 years old, you can save up to £5,760 in an instant access cash ISA for the 2013/14 tax year.
+If you're a UK taxpayer over 16 years old, you can save up to £15,240 in an instant access cash ISA for the 2015/16 tax year, which started on 6th April 2015.

 It is important to remember that if you make a withdrawal from a cash ISA, any money you take out will still count towards that year's cash ISA allowance.
-For example, imagine you've put £3,760 into an instant access cash ISA, leaving you a further £2,000 of potential cash ISA allowance for that tax year.
-If you then withdraw £1,000, your remaining allowance for that tax year remains £2,000 despite the fact that you now only have £2,760 in your account.
-In short, you can't replace any of the money you withdraw, so think carefully before doing so.
+You can't replace any of the money you withdraw, so think carefully before doing so.

 There is a wide range of instant access or easy access ISA account deals to choose from, so we have highlighted some of the features to look out for: